Claude Lévi-Strauss: Early career

-In 1935, after a few years of secondary-school teaching, he took up a last-minute offer to be part of a French cultural mission to Brazil in which he would serve as a visiting professor of sociology at the University of São Paulo while his then wife, Dina, served as a visiting professor of ethnology.
+In 1935, after a few years of secondary school teaching, he took up a last-minute offer to be part of a French cultural mission to Brazil in which he would serve as a visiting professor of sociology at the University of São Paulo while his then-wife, Dina, served as a visiting professor of ethnology.

 The couple lived and did their anthropological work in Brazil from 1935 to 1939.
 During this time, while he was a visiting professor of sociology, Claude undertook his only ethnographic fieldwork.
-He accompanied Dina, a trained ethnographer in her own right, who was also a visiting professor at the University of São Paulo, where they conducted research forays into the Mato Grosso and the Amazon Rainforest.
+He accompanied Dina, a trained ethnographer in her own right, who was also a visiting professor at the University of São Paulo, where they conducted research forays into the Mato Grosso and the Amazon rainforest.
 They first studied the Guaycuru and Bororó Indian tribes, staying among them for a few days.
 In 1938, they returned for a second, more than half-year-long expedition to study the Nambikwara and Tupi-Kawahib societies.
-At this time, his wife suffered an eye infection that prevented her from completing the study, which he concluded.
+At this time, his wife had an eye infection that prevented her from completing the study, which he concluded.
 This experience cemented Lévi-Strauss's professional identity as an anthropologist.
 Edmund Leach suggests, from Lévi-Strauss's own accounts in Tristes Tropiques, that he could not have spent more than a few weeks in any one place and was never able to converse easily with any of his native informants in their native language, which is uncharacteristic of anthropological research methods of participatory interaction with subjects to gain a full understanding of a culture.